 July 17: Sesquicentennial Gala

 The Colorado Springs Chamber & EDC is planning a “once-in-a-lifetime” sesquicentennial- themed gala, celebrating 150 years of business in Colorado Springs.
-This formal, ticketed event is scheduled to be held in The Broadmoor’s International Center and feature 1871 décor and food options.
+This formal, ticketed event is scheduled to be held at Boot Barn Hall and feature 1871 décor and food options.
 Ticket sales date to be announced.

 July 31: Downtown Festival